 So how much sound is too much?
 Generally, noise that registers at 85 decibels—think heavy city traffic or the cacophony in a crowded restaurant—is enough to harm hair cells after about two hours.
 But even a few minutes of sound at 100 decibels—the max volume on some smartphones—can do it.

 Duration matters as much as volume, says Erick Gallun, PhD, an associate professor of otolaryngology at the Oregon Health & Science University School of Medicine in Portland.
 Both moderately loud noise for a long time (say, the Spotify playlist that gets you through the workday) and loud noise for a short time (hello, spin class) batter the hair cells.
 And once those cells are damaged, they don’t regenerate—meaning you permanently lose some of your ability to hear.
 You might not notice a difference at first, but over time, the cumulative damage is hard to ignore.

 It may involve more than frustrating conversations.
 Hearing loss can cause cognitive issues later in life, too, because it overtaxes the brain.
 “If a signal is difficult to hear, you can still work it out if you concentrate on it, but then you can’t concentrate on what it means,” says Kevin H. Franck, PhD, director of audiology at Massachusetts Eye and Ear.
 Indeed, research suggests there is a connection between hearing loss and dementia.

 While there’s unfortunately nothing you can do to reverse damage to your hearing, you can take steps to prevent further harm, so you hear better for longer.
-Here are a few strategies that will help bolster this important sense.
+In addition to top rated hearing aids to assist in hearing loss, here are a few strategies that will help bolster this important sense.

 Hands off the volume button